 News

-We are delighted to announce that we are now recruiting!
-Learn more about the ways you can join our team at an exciting time in the development of Dr Johnson's House.
+We are delighted to announce that we are now recruiting for our Board!
+Learn more about the ways you can support our team at an exciting time in the development of Dr Johnson's House Trust.

 Dr Johnson’s House is a literary historic house museum and an international treasure that presents a range of learning and engagement opportunities that are relevant to today’s world.
 Having been a museum for over 100 years, we are now on the cusp of a transformational initiative to increase access, learning and outreach, as well as diversify and increase audiences and ensure our long-term sustainability.

-We are looking for two dynamic, committed and creative people to join our team as we realise our ambitions to become the 'House of Words'.
-This is an exciting time to join Dr Johnsons's House and a great opportunity for anyone interested in helping to shape the future of this gem of a museum.
+We are looking for dynamic, committed and creative thinkers to join our Board as we realise our ambitions to become the 'House of Words'.
+This is an exciting time to join Dr Johnsons's House Trust and a great opportunity for anyone interested in helping to shape the future of this gem of a museum.

-Please click below to download the info packs containing the full job description, the person specification, and information on how to apply:
+Please click below to download the info pack containing the full role description, and information on how to apply:

-Do get in touch with the Director, Celine Luppo McDaid, by phone if you want to learn more about this opportunity or have any questions.
+Do get in touch with our Director, Celine Luppo McDaid, by phone if you want to learn more about this opportunity or have any questions.
 We look forward to receiving your application!

 Stephen Fry joins Dr Johnson's House as Patron!